mozilla-services/docs/source/server-devguide/confspec.rst

 ======

 The configuration file is a ini-based file.
 (See http://en.wikipedia.org/wiki/INI_file for more details.)
-Variables name can be assigned values, and grouped into sections.
+Variable names can be assigned values, and grouped into sections.

 A line that starts with "#" is commented out.
 Empty lines are also removed.